Previous Questions and Answers

 - Asked Jan 18 , 2016

-You could try applying for the Discover It Card , which offers 0% introductory APR financing for 12 months, has no annual fee, and offers rewards for your spending.
+You could try applying for the Discover it® Cash Back , which offers 0% introductory APR financing for 12 months, has no annual fee, and offers rewards for your spending.
 The standard Discover it card offers 5% cash back on up to $1,500 spent each quarter at featured retailers, and 1% cash back on all other purchases.

 Please suggest a cash back credit card that actually sends checks as opposed to crediting the credit card or a bank account.
 Our small business has excellent credit.